KelsierLuthadel/yubikey/README.md

 The public key can be uploaded to GitHub / GitLab, so that when you perform a git action over ssh you will be prompted to touch the YubiKey.

 ## Protecting an ssh server
+SSH Login to an external server can be protected using the public key used in the previous step:

+run `ssh-copy-id -i ~/.ssh/id_ecdsa_sk_rk.pub user@server`

+You will be prompted to enter the password for the server, and once done you will be able to ssh to that server using the YubiKey in the future.
+What this allows you to do is set a really complex password for the server or not allow password login.

+## Protecting an ssh server using Yubi Cloud
 On the server you will need to install `libpam-yubico`

 run: `sudo apt-get install libpam-yubico`